torgbuiedunyenyo/infinite-book/README.md

 ### Consistency Systems

-The library maintains consistency through multiple mechanisms:
+The library maintains consistency through a layered approach:

-**Sequential Page Continuity**: When generating page N, the system retrieves up to 2 previous pages (N-2 and N-1) to provide context.
-The new page continues naturally from where the previous page left off.
+#### World Layer (Cross-Book Coherence)

-**Canonical Facts Database**: Established details about characters, places, events, and concepts are extracted and stored.
-When new pages are created, up to 12 relevant facts are retrieved via full-text search to ensure world consistency.
+**Canonical Facts Database**: Established details about characters, places, events, and concepts are extracted from every page and stored.
+When new pages are created, up to 12 relevant facts are retrieved to ensure world consistency.

+**Same-Book Fact Priority**: Facts are retrieved in two stages—first from the current book (up to 6), then cross-book facts via full-text search (remaining slots).
+This ensures a book never "forgets" its own established details.

+**Seed Sovereignty**: The seed determines what each book is about.
+A book titled "Meridian Station" focuses on that station; Jay and Tan appear only if they'd naturally be there.
+The central narrative is context, not prescription.

+#### Book Layer (Narrative Identity)

 **Book Synopses**: When page 1 of any book is generated, the system extracts a synopsis capturing:
 - What the book is about (2-3 sentences)
 - The narrative mode (character, place, document, event, or concept)
 - The opening situation established on page 1

-This synopsis is provided as context for all subsequent pages in that book, ensuring narrative coherence across distant pages (e.g., page 1 and page 20 remain connected to the same story).
+**Rolling Synopsis Updates**: Every 5 pages, the synopsis is updated to reflect where the story is NOW, not just where it started.
+This prevents storyline drift in longer books.

+#### Page Layer (Immediate Context)

+**Sequential Page Continuity**: When generating page N, the system retrieves up to 2 previous pages (N-2 and N-1) to provide context.
+The new page continues naturally from where the previous page left off.

+**Story Events**: 1-3 events are extracted from each page (actions, discoveries, decisions).
+When generating new pages, the system includes:
+- Recent events (last 4 pages)
+- Key events from earlier pages (turning points, revelations)

+This prevents repetition (the model won't have Jay give Tan clef on page 2 AND page 8) while preserving important early plot beats.

+#### Origin Layer (New Book Context)

+**Referrer Context**: When a new book is created by following a [[reference]], the referrer page's content is included so the model understands what the reference means in context.

 ---